Climate Action in Davis

 Electric Vehicle Infrastructure Implementation grant received in 2019—Davis will receive $2 million of the total $2.9 million SACOG funding as part of a Yolo County regional effort to install EV chargers and other infrastructure, with project management by Valley Clean Energy.

-2019-20 CivicSpark Fellow – Davis has contracted with a Fellow to assist with developing measurement methods and tracking protocols to support municipal operations goals and community climate actions.
-With funding assistance from Yolo Energy Watch visual graphics will be developed to illustrate greenhouse gas (GHG) emissions reductions and progress metrics. https://civicspark.lgc.org/
+2019-20 CivicSpark Fellow – Davis has contracted with a Fellow to assist with developing measurement methods and tracking protocols to support municipal operations goals and community climate actions, with funding assistance from Yolo Energy Watch.
+The Fellows service will include developing visual graphics to illustrate greenhouse gas (GHG) emissions reductions and progress metrics. https://civicspark.lgc.org/

 Solar Leader – Davis has one of the highest solar photovoltaic adoption rates in terms of capacity per capita.
 As of January 1, 2018, with a population of 68,704, Davis reached 735 watts per capita, more than the leader among US capital cities, Honolulu, as documented in the 2019 Shining Cities report. https://environmentamericacenter.org/feature/amc/shining-cities-2019.
 In 2017, City of Davis received the U.S. Department of Energy SolSmart Gold Award, as a national leader in advancing solar energy.
 SolSmart